Real Estate Prices and Overview

 you are single, you might not find many other singles here.

-Broken Hill / Frytown neighborhood.
-Real estate here is exceedingly
+the Broken Hill / Frytown neighborhood is wealthier than 95.5%

 Also, according to NeighborhoodScout's exclusive analysis, Broken Hill / Frytown